 “International baggage claim in the Brussels airport was large and airy, with multiple carousels circling endlessly.
 I scurried from one to another, desperately trying to find my black suitcase.
 Because it was stuffed with drug money, I was more concerned than one might normally be about lost luggage.”

-With tongue slightly in cheek, Kerman turns a common problem, retrieving luggage at the airport, into a set-up for her arrest and subsequent prison sentence.
-We instantly feel she is one of us.
-We wonder how she got herself into this situation and we want to read more.
+With tongue slightly in cheek, Kerman turns a common problem—retrieving luggage at the airport, into a set-up for her arrest and subsequent prison sentence.
+We instantly feel like she is one of us.
+We wonder how she got herself into this situation, and we want to read more.

 3. Describing the genesis of a horrible event that shattered your life

 Ishmael Beah was only 12 years old when war forced him to flee his home, and he soon found himself a child soldier, carrying a gun and committing acts he could never have contemplated.
 Here’s how he starts off his A Long Way Gone: Memoirs of a Boy Soldier, a national bestseller: